yufeizhao/yufeizhao.github.io/blog/_posts/2023-03-06-schildkraut-eigval.md

 I am excited to share and discuss the latest work by an MIT undergraduate senior, Carl Schildkraut, titled [Equiangular lines and large multiplicity of fixed second eigenvalue](https://arxiv.org/abs/2302.12230).
 In his paper, Carl offers new constructions on two related problems:
 * equiangular lines,
-* graphs with high second eigenvalue multiplicities.
+* graphs with high second eigenvalue multiplicity.

 ### Equiangular lines

 In my [previous work on equiangular lines (with Zilin Jiang, Jonathan Tidor, Yuan Yao, and Shengtong Zhang)](https://mathscinet.ams.org/mathscinet-getitem?mr=4334975) (previously reported on [this blog]({% post_url /blog/2019-07-30-equiangular-lines-with-a-fixed-angle %}) and [MIT News](https://news.mit.edu/2021/mathematicians-solve-old-geometry-problem-equiangular-lines-1004)), we solved the following problem:

-**Problem (Equiangular lines with a fixed angle).** For a given fixed angle, in sufficiently large dimensions, determine the maximum possible number of lines that can be pairwise separated by the given angle.
+**Problem (Equiangular lines with a fixed angle).** For a given fixed angle, in sufficiently high dimensions, determine the maximum possible number of lines that can be pairwise separated by the given angle.

 The answer can be phrased in terms of the **spectral radius order $k(\lambda)$**, defined to be the smallest integer $k$ so that there exists a $k$-vertex graph $G$ whose adjacency matrix has top eigenvalue exactly $\lambda$.
 Furthermore, we define $k(\lambda) = \infty$ if no such graph $G$ exists.